ilyaperepelitsa/CV/README.md

 ### GIS Projects
-* Traffic accidents map - a Carto map with some simple jquery (I would probably use React now) that filters the input data and
+* Traffic accidents map - a Carto map with some simple jquery (I would probably use React now) that filters the input data and outputs only that filtered data on the